-Unless there’s specific need to check someone’s criminal record for a job, it’s against the law for employers to refuse to employ them because of spent convictions.
+Unless you’re eligible to check someone’s criminal record for a job, it’s against the law to refuse to employ them because of ‘spent convictions’.

 Employers can only ask successful candidates for a health check before hiring someone if:

-- it’s a legal requirement, eg eye tests for commercial vehicle drivers
+- it’s a legal requirement, for example eye tests for commercial vehicle drivers

-- if the job requires it, eg because their insurers need health checks on cycle couriers
+- if the job requires it, for example because their insurers need health checks on cycle couriers

 Employers should include information about any checks in their offer letter, and get written consent before asking for a report from a candidate’s doctor.
 Candidates can demand to see the report, and ask for it to be changed or withheld from the employer.

-Employers must make sure checks don’t discriminate (eg by targeting them at certain age groups only) or discourage people from applying for the job.
+Employers must make sure checks don’t discriminate (for example by targeting them at certain age groups only) or discourage people from applying for the job.